 So many original performers and songwriters taking us on a concert tour with southern rock, country, folk, comedy and Americana styles of music.
 It was a full Donnie and Marie show line-up of entertainment giving the best variety of music on one stage.
 A Nashville songwriter, James Slater, embraced the warm welcome from parrots heads and gave us an all around music experience.
 Sharing his parrot head loved song “Key West Address” which led him to receiving the keys to the city.
 Also known for his song “In My Daughters Eyes” recorded by Martina McBride.
 James was purely entertaining and enjoyable to listen to.

-Always an explosion of fun when Texas entertainers, songwriters and personality stars Chris Hiller, Dan Sullivan (The Detentions) and Donny Brewer take over a stage.
+Always so much fun when Texas entertainers, songwriters and personality stars Chris Hiller, Dan Sullivan (The Detentions) and Donny Brewer take over a stage.
 Donny Brewer is also famous for taking his performance out in the audience.
 Donny is living proof of the phrase you can’t put baby in the corner.
 The Detentions bring comedy, comfort and reminiscing moments to their stage.
 They also bring you home with a love song “Shine”.
 No doubt these Texas artists open every stage with a big presences.

 A memorable crowd favorite was a band that displayed a Tex-Mex Honky Tonk style of music with Dave (lead vocals) playing an accordion and using some humorous stories in his songs.
 The energy in the sound made you want to dance and the lyrics made you smile.
 A performance that brought you out of your seat.
 Culture of Texas and sounds of Mexico come together when you hear “The Tejas Brothers” band perform on stage.
 They are based out of the Dallas/Ft.Worth area in Texas.
 They completed this music fest with so much culture.